-Preparing for your visit a few days in advance can help visitors on the autism spectrum, and the visitors who accompany them, have the most enjoyable experience possible.
+Preparing for your visit a few days in advance can help guests on the autism spectrum, and those who accompany them, have the most enjoyable experience possible.
 Learn More

 At Rienzi, the galleries are wheelchair accessible.
-Wheelchairs are available at the front entrance for visitors to check out free of charge.
+Wheelchairs are available at the front entrance for guests to check out free of charge.
 Motorized wheelchairs are permitted.
 An elevator is available for access to the lower level of the house.
 Upon request, chairs are provided for guests to use in the galleries.
 Please note that the gardens at the back of the house are not wheelchair accessible and feature difficult terrain and stairs.
-Rienzi is open for self-guided tours with a cell-phone audio guide.
+Rienzi offers self-guided tours with a smartphone audio guide.
 Large printed maps are available.

 Visiting Bayou Bend